 Depending on the estate, these tasks can be time-consuming, stressful, and difficult.
 So, it is important that you think through the pros and cons of being an executor before you commit to do the job.

-If you accept the position of executor and are unsure about what to do, you can enlist the help of others.
+If you accept the position of executor and are unsure about what to do,the responsibilities of an executor. you can enlist the help of others.
 Even though you’re responsible for the estate, you have the right to talk to insurance brokers, accountants, attorneys, and other professionals who can help you comply with the legal requirements of estate administration.
 By consulting with a lawyer, for example, you could prevent significant, expensive, and time-consuming legal problems.
 A lawyer can help you make informed decisions that benefit the estate.